 Dr. Cha specializes in the treatment of spinal disorders of the cervical, thoracic and lumbar spine.
 He is particularly interested in the appropriate use of minimally invasive and motion-sparing techniques.

-Dr. Thomas Cha is a fellowship trained spine surgeon in the comprehensive Spine Center at Massachusetts General Hospital.
+Dr. Thomas Cha is a board-certified, fellowship trained spine surgeon in the comprehensive Spine Center at Massachusetts General Hospital.
 Dr. Cha received his undergraduate degree from Princeton University majoring in molecular biology.
 He then received his MD and MBA from the Drexel University College of Medicine jointly with the Lebow School of Business.
 He completed his orthopaedic surgery residency at the New York Orthopaedic Hospital - Columbia University Medical Center serving as a chief resident his final year.

 Dr. Cha went on to receive specialized training in spinal surgery at the Rush University Medical Center in Chicago under the guidance of world renowned leaders in the field of spine surgery.
 There he developed the interest and expertise in caring for patients with complex disorders of the cervical, thoracic and lumbar spine.